matthewwangg/matthewwangg/README.md

 - 📓 Current BS Computer Science at Arizona State University.
 - 🚗 Software Engineering Intern at RevolutionParts
-- 💼 Ex-Software Developer working with San Diego Supercomputer Center.
+- 💻 Previous AI/ML Eng.
+Intern at Honeywell and previous Software Developer working with SDSC.
-- 💻 Ex-AI/ML Engineering intern at Honeywell.
 - 📝 Ex-UGTA for Principles of Programming Languages and Intro to Theoretical Computer Science.

 ## This Month's Focus 📌

 - 🔭 Creating a Distributed Hash Table with hot potato query processing.
 - 📘 Reading Computer Networking: A Top Down Approach
-- 🤔 Working with Let's Technologies and RevolutionParts.
+- 💼 Working with RevolutionParts and Let's Technologies.
 - 🏫 Making plans regarding graduate school.

 ## Languages, Frameworks, and Technologies